Opendigitalradio/dablin/README.md

 keys on the NumPad are supported.
 If combined with `Ctrl`, the current channel is switched instead.

-The keyboard shortcut `Ctrl+C` copies the current Dynamic Label text (if not empty) to the clipboard.
+Depending on the window having the focus, the keyboard shortcut `Ctrl+C` copies the current Dynamic Label text or Slideshow slide (if not empty) to the clipboard.

 ### DAB live reception